gLo-810/Resume/README.md

-# Welcome to my Cloud Resume Project
+# Welcome to my Cloud Resume. www.beatsbygabe.com

 Simple resume static app hosted on AWS.
 Below is a diagram of my current workflow